 Same Sex Relationships

-We offer unrivalled expertise in dealing with the legal issues relating to same sex couples from negotiating pre marriage and pre civil partnership agreements to negotiating divorce and the dissolution and separation process.
+We offer unrivalled expertise in dealing with the legal issues affecting same sex couples.
+Our expert family lawyers regularly advise on civil partnerships and same sex marriages, including negotiating pre-marriage and pre-civil partnership agreements, and the divorce and dissolution process.

 Our Expertise →